Hong Kong police watchdog clears force over protest response

 International and local rights groups have accused police of using excessive force while viral videos of officers beating protesters during arrests saturated social media and intensified public anger.

-"The protests have been driven and continue to be driven by a consistent and continuing message of hatred against the police, repeated particularly on the internet," the report authors wrote.
+"The protests have been driven and continue to be driven by a consistent and continuing message of hatred against the police, repeated particularly on the internet," the report's authors wrote.

 "While labelling police action as 'brutality', the protesters seem to disregard their own violence, vandalism and vigilantism," it added.